 Currently, Five Directions provides boxing instruction to any and all members of the community.
-As a partner with Generation Red Road, it also provides referrals to talking circles, a free resource designed to improve emotional health.
-As it grows, the organization is looking to expand into additional areas such as strength and conditioning, yoga, meditation, and jujitsu.
-The ultimate vision is to provide an accessible, comprehensive approach to physical, mental, emotional, and spiritual health that will provide members the tools they need to build a stronger, healthier community.
+As a partner with Generation Red Road, individuals can also get referrals to talking circles, a free resource designed to improve emotional health.
+The ultimate vision is to provide an accessible, comprehensive approach to physical, mental, and spiritual well-being that will provide members the tools they need to build stronger, healthier communities.

 For additional information regarding our programming and pricing, please see our Membership Options.

 Jairo is a boxing pioneer in the Santa Barbara region, having started at Primo Boxing when he was just a teenager.
 At Five Directions, he is responsible overseeing the Boxing Division, where he trains and works directly with all of the athletes.
 Jairo also actively participates in Generation Red Road Talking Circles and has opened up this practice to members at Five Directions as well.
 Jairo has a beautiful family with his wife and two daughters, who are his true pride and joy.